Polight/lego/README.md

 ## Writing a component

-A component can optionnaly have 3 parts: some HTML in a `<template>` tag, some JavaScript in a `<script>` tag and some CSS in a `<style>` tag.
+A component can optionaly have 3 parts: some HTML in a `<template>` tag, some JavaScript in a `<script>` tag and some CSS in a `<style>` tag.

 ### Template tag